 The platform's four rear sonar units can be replaced individually.
+All four sonar units are identical, although two are used as emitters and two as receivers, in pairs.

 - 1. Remove the inner and outer rear covers from the platform.
-Refer to Removing and Installing Covers on page 85. - 2.
+Refer to Removing and Installing Covers on page 93. - 2.
 Unscrew the connection between the sonar cable and the sonar unit's lead.